TakeprofitTechnology/ReleaseNotes/Takeprofit hub.md

 ### Changes
 * Significantly reduced report generation time — account and slippage reports that previously took over 2 minutes now complete in under 1 second in most cases.

+## Version 2026.6.9.523 (9 June, 2026)
+### Changes
+* Fixed several UI issues, including bid/ask price display in Market Watch, symbol loading for account managers, the Back button on the 403 page, and theme switch colors in light and dark modes.

 ## Version 2026.6.4.965 (4 June, 2026)
 ### Changes
 * Fixed an incorrect Deleted-1 prefix displayed for the internal HUB maker after database upgrades.
 The maker remains hidden as intended, and the change does not affect trading or reporting data.